eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 ## Detailed Design

+(✨ in this section means the enhancement point for additional enhancement proposals.)

 > Proof of Concept (implementation): https://github.com/eslint/eslint/tree/proof-of-concept/config-array-in-eslintrc

 1. It simplifies the internal structure of configuration files by an array.